Hack Squat Guide: The Ultimate Exercise Encyclopedia

 Image courtesy of Instagram (@tomplatz)

-The hack squat is a compound exercise that primarily targets the muscles in your legs, primarily the quads and glutes, and it is a favorite of many bodybuilders.
-Lifters who have a hard time isolating their quads with other movements like barbell squats, due to having longer legs, poor leverages, or mobility restrictions, may particularly benefit from the hack squat.
+The hack squat is a compound exercise that primarily targets the muscles in your legs, primarily the quads and glutes, and it is a favorite of many bodybuilders for a variety of reasons.
+Lifters who have a hard time isolating their quads with other compound movements like barbell squats, due to having longer legs, poor leverages, or mobility restrictions, may particularly benefit from the hack squat.
 Machine hack squat is a type of squat that emphasizes the entire lower body without putting excess strain on your lower back and core.
-It is a particularly powerful exercise for bodybuilding purposes, as it helps build muscles in the quads and glutes.
-Adding hack squats to your leg day can provide even more benefits for gaining strength in your legs, specifically your quads.
+It is a particularly powerful exercise for bodybuilding purposes, as it helps build muscles in the quads and glutes, and improves lower body strength.
+Adding hack squats to your leg day can provide even more benefits for gaining strength in your legs, specifically your quads and target muscles.

 Why do the Hack Squat?
 Pros and Cons